ECCC-ASTD-MRD/random_tools/README.md

 make install
 ```

+# Documentation

+See documentation on functions in doc/randomgeneric.html

 # Troubleshooting

 If you encounter problems with the tests, it may because stack size is
 limited on your computer.
-You could have to change its limit:
+You could have to change its limit, for example:
 ```
 ulimit -s unlimited
 ```